Partnerships in Learning and Teaching (PLanT) Projects Funding Scheme

 Sample applications:

 Applicants may wish to refer to successful applications from previous years.
-Please note that the structure of the application form was revised for the 2020/21 academic year, although the scheme criteria were unchanged.
+Please note that the scheme criteria and structure of the application form were revised for the 2023/24 academic year,

 Example 1: